Azure/azure-sdk-for-android/sdk/template/azure-sdk-template/README.md

 ### Create the thing

-Use the [create_thing](not-valid-link) method to create a Thing reference; this method does not make a network call.
-To persist the Thing in the service, call [Thing.save](not-valid-link).
+Use the [create_thing]<!--Put the relevant link here. --> method to create a Thing reference; this method does not make a network call.
+To persist the Thing in the service, call [Thing.save]<!--Put the relevant link here. -->.

 ```Python
 thing = client.create_thing(id, name)